deepshiksharma/rPPG-Toolbox/README.md

 - NVIDIA driver version 550.144.03
 - CUDA 12.4
 - Python 3.8.20 in a Conda environment.

 The CUDA version that PyTorch is installed with must match the system's CUDA version.

-Install dependencies from `requirements.txt`
+Install dependencies from `requirements.txt` <br>
-If CUDA version on system is 12.4, then PyTorch with CUDA 12.4 suuport can be installed using the command in `install_pytorch.txt`; otherwise make changes as necessary.
+If CUDA version on system is 12.4, then PyTorch with CUDA 12.4 suuport can be installed using the command in `install_pytorch.txt`; otherwise, make changes as necessary.

 ## Training
 Check `main.py` and configuration `.yaml` files inside `configs/train_configs`